How To Transfer Property After Death Of A Parent

 What Happens If There Is A Will?

-If your parent had a valid will, the process of transferring property is more straightforward.
-The will often names an executor, who is responsible for managing the estate, including the transfer of assets.
+If your parent had a valid will, the process of transferring property is generally more straightforward.
+The will usually names an executor, who is the person responsible for managing the estate and carrying out the deceased’s wishes.

 How To Remove A Name From A Deed After Death